manymoments/manymoments.github.io/_posts/2022-03-30-asynchronous-agreement-part-three-a-modern-version-of-ben-ors-protocol.markdown

 * **Knowledge of Agreement**: If a party outputs value $x$ and grade 2, then all outputs will be with value $x$ with grade $\geq 1$.

 It is critical to prevent the adversary from being able to pick the output value of a party *after* seeing the first non-faulty party output a value.
-We call this additional property ***binding*** since the adversary is bound to a specific output value from each crusader agreement instance.
+We call this additional property ***Binding*** since the adversary is bound to a specific output value from each crusader agreement instance.
 We do so with the fifth property:

-* **Binding:** At the time at which the first non-faulty party outputs a value, there is a value $b \in \{0,1\}$ such that no party outputs value $1−b$ in any extension of this execution.
+* **Binding:** At the time at which the first party outputs a value, there is a value $b \in \{0,1\}$ such that no party outputs value $1−b$ in any extension of this execution.

 Intuitively, GBCA does two things useful for asynchronous agreement.
 First, it forces the adversary to choose either non-0 or non-1, before the adversary knows the coin values.
 Second, it lets a party decide if it sees a grade of 2.
 Given these properties it's easy to implement *Asynchronous Agreement*: